OriginProtocol/origin/origin-docs/software/event-listener.md

 `--elasticsearch` Experimental support for recording listings directly into elastic search

-`--db` Experimental support for recording listings directly into postgres (see instructions for setting up the db [here](../README.md))
+`--db` Experimental support for recording listings directly into postgres.

 Events: